plus3it/watchmaker/docs/faq.md

 @@logcollector`.
 If data _should_ be sent directly from `rsyslog` to a remote syslog-host, change the string `logcollector` to the FQDN of your site's actual log-collector host.

+## Why isn't the domain-join functionality doing DDNS updates

+Starting in early 2023, the default method for joining Linux hosts to Active Directory domains was changed to leveraging the native, `sssd`-based integrations.
+While `sssd` has the capability of doing DDNS updates (and doing regular refreshes to prevent record-loss due to record-scavenging), it has a couple of requirements in order to be able to do so.
+First and foremost is that the hosts providing DNS service to the Linux system have DDNS enabled for the A and PTR zones the Linux system is a member of.
+Similarly, `sssd` defaults to attempting to use GSS with TSIG for its DDNS update-requests: even if the Linux system's A and PTR zones are DDNS-enabled, if those zones don't allow DDNS clients to negotiate updates with GSS and TSIG, the updates will fail.
+Watchmaker's `join-domain-formlul` (for `sssd`) _does_ allow overriding the attempt to negotiate updates with GSS and TSIG.
+This is done by appending `dyndns_auth: none` (and, optionally, adding `dyndns_auth_ptr: none`) to the Salt pillar's `sssd_conf_parameters` parameter-value.